zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/GGBDWorkshop_GG4BD_610.md

   * Contributors ** - Brian Elliott
   * Team ** - Data Integration Team
   * Last Updated By/Date ** - Brian Elliott, August 2020

+## See an issue?

+Please submit feedback using this link: [issues](https://github.com/oracle/learning-library/issues)

+  We review it regularly.